Clayster

-James Clayton Eubanks, better known as Clayster or Clay, is an American professional Call of Duty coach and former player.
-He is currently a coach for the Riyadh Falcons of the Call of Duty League (CDL).
-Eubanks announced his retirement as a player on October 23, 2024.
+James Clayton Eubanks, better known as Clayster or Clay, is an American professional Call of Duty coach and former player who is the head coach for the Riyadh Falcons of the Call of Duty League (CDL).
+Eubanks is a three-time Call of Duty World Champion.

 Early life

 Eubanks is from Winchester, Virginia, and attended West Virginia University.
 He is the son of former musician Jerry Eubanks.

 Career

 Eubanks was the Major League Gaming (MLG) X Games 2014 gold medalist, playing with OpTic Gaming, and MVP of the Call of Duty Championship 2015, playing with Denial eSports.
 Eubanks went 1,400 days without a major win, until he and the eUnited squad won the finals of the 2019 CWL Pro League to clinch the 2019 league championship and end the drought.

 He has played for RoughNeX, Thrust Nation, UNiTE Gaming, compLexity Gaming, Team Kaliber, OpTic Gaming, Team EnVyUs, Denial eSports, FaZe Clan, eUnited, Dallas Empire, New York Subliners, Las Vegas Legion, and Carolina Royal Ravens.
 On October 23, 2024, Eubanks announced his retirement from professional Call of Duty.

 On November 14, 2024, Eubanks joined the Vegas Falcons as a coach.
+On March 17, 2025, Eubanks was promoted to head coach after LewTee's firing.